What is a personal budget?

 You can use a personal budget in a variety of ways but what you use it for must be related to meeting your eligible unmet needs and outcomes to maximise your well being.

 How can personal budgets be managed?

 There are various ways you can choose to use and manage your personal budget, including:

-- a direct payment.
-This is when you arrange and manage your care and support yourself.
-A fact sheet is available on direct payments
+- a direct payment, this is when you arrange and manage your care and support yourself, download the direct payment fact sheet

 - in addition a group of service users can agree to jointly use their personal budgets to buy care and support together by any of the above methods.